ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/maxintersections.md

 3
 ```

-If you have multiple occurrences of the maximum interval, you can use the [`maxIntersectionsPosition` function](./maxintersectionsposition.md) to locate the numer and location of those occurrences.
+If you have multiple occurrences of the maximum interval, you can use the [`maxIntersectionsPosition` function](./maxintersectionsposition.md) to locate the number and location of those occurrences.